atsign-foundation/noports/README.md

 `dart run bin/ssh_trigger.dart --from <@your_manager_atsign> --to <@your_devices_atsign>   --host <example.com>  -l --local-port --device <iot_device_name>`

 The --host specifies a DNS name of the openssh sever of the client machine that the remote device can connect to.
-If every goes to plan the client will complete and tell you how to connect to the remote host for example.
+If everything goes to plan the client will complete and tell you how to connect to the remote host for example.

 `ssh -p 2222 cconstab@localhost`